 Ralph’s family were typical British nominal Christians.
-He says,
+He writes,

 “We attended church if there was a wedding, a Christening or a funeral.
 Apart from that, my parents, my sister and I had just a vague concept of what it is to be a Christian, and it was based upon the fact that the country we were born in (England) called itself ‘Christian.’ “